synczxv/codegtp/README.md

-# Code created by chatgtp for various different things
+# Code created by chatgtp for various games and projects

 Mostly to mess around with various codes

+Mostly for having fun in different games